SergioLozano/sergiolozano.github.io/_posts/2025-05-01-removing-blockers-linkedin-post.md

   plotly: true
 ---

+We rely heavily on complex systems to do things we could often do ourselves.

 On April 28th, a massive power outage in Spain and Portugal reminded me just how fragile our dependencies are.
 No access to online tools, platforms, TV, or phones, **but the radio was still on**.

-We rely heavily on complex systems to do things we could often do ourselves.
+So, with this image of people on the streets swarming around a radio to listen to stay informed in my mind, I decided to go back to a time when I was creating content differently: No CMS, just coding it in a mix of markdown and HTML and committing pull requests to GitHub.

+You don't need a CMS or a dev team.
+Go to GitHub, find a template that fits your needs, tweak it to your liking, and you’ve got something that’s *yours*.
+You own it, you understand it.

 This is an example post with some [plotly](https://plotly.com/javascript/) code.